 Scenic Drives for Fall Color Closer to the Triangle

 Although nothing beats the North Carolina mountains for fall color, there are also plenty of opportunities to enjoy the changing leaves closer to home.
 Any of our greenways or nature preserves are great choices.

 And here are some scenic drives close to the Triangle.
 All of these drives are designated Scenic Byways by North Carolina Department of Transportation.
 Read more about North Carolina’s Scenic Byways here.

-Uwharrie Scenic Road: The drive between Charlotte and Asheboro takes you through the Uwharrie Mountains.
+Uwharrie Scenic Road: The drive between Asheboro and Charlotte takes you through the Uwharrie Mountains.
 These peaks were formed several hundred million years ago by volcanoes.
-Take N.C.
-49 north from Concord to Asheboro.
 Once you are in the Uwharrie area, two great places for hiking are Morrow Mountain and the trails throughout Uwharrie National Forest.
 On the way back, the North Carolina Zoo in Asheboro is one of the most popular tourist destinations in North Carolina.
 If you’re in Albemarle for the evening, and it’s “drive-in movie” season, make sure to check out one of North Carolina’s few permanent drive-in theaters, Badin Road Drive-In Theater.

 Flint Hill Ramble: This remote and beautiful Scenic Byway beings on Flint Hill Road (S.R.
 1306), northeast of the Uwharrie community in Montgomery County.
 If you’re driving the Uwharrie Scenic Road (above), you might want to check out Flint Hill Ramble as well.
 From N.C.
 109, turn onto Ophir Road (S.R.
 1303.)
 After five miles you’ll get to the Ophir community.
 Turn right onto Flint Hill Road.
 This stretch of road offers impressive mountain views.